sjaks/cookbook/README.md

-A collection of decent recipes (in Finnish).
-Most recipes are vegan - but all are at least vegetarian.
+A collection of decent recipes 🥘 (in Finnish).
+Most recipes are vegan - but all are at least vegetarian 🥦.

 ## Contents
 - [Artisokkakeitto](/cookbook/keitot/artisokkakeitto)